TakashiSasaki/RunInChrome/README.md

 # RunInChrome

-Run arbitrary JavaScript file in the Runtime of headless Chrome.
+Run arbitrary JavaScript files in the Runtime of headless Chrome.

 # Installation
 ```